iXab3r/POE2Helper/README.md

 # EyeAuras PoeHelper
 ![Img](https://s3.eyeauras.net/media/2024/12/NVIDIA_Overlay_h5x9BnjFNpbtypN5.png)

-[YouTube Demo for v0.3](https://youtu.be/SOkuX6xluww)
+## [Download here](https://eyeauras.net/share/S20241213181401RaWLZLE430e6) or import [this link](https://eyeauras.net/share/S20241213181401RaWLZLE430e6) into EyeAuras for further customization.

-This is a small prototype, **free-for-all** tool, which intends to test/verify [EyeAuras](https://eyeauras.net/) memory reading API in practice.
+This is a small, **free-for-all** tool, which intends to test/verify [EyeAuras](https://eyeauras.net/) memory reading API in practice.

-[Download here](https://eyeauras.net/share/S20241213181401RaWLZLE430e6) or import [this link](https://eyeauras.net/share/S20241213181401RaWLZLE430e6) into EyeAuras for further customization.

-Currently its primary role is propagating HP/MP/ES levels to EyeAuras Behavior Trees.
+[YouTube Demo for v0.3](https://youtu.be/SOkuX6xluww) Currently its primary role is propagating HP/MP/ES levels to EyeAuras Behavior Trees.
 In the future I may add cooldown/hp/buffs tracking as well.

 ## **It does not intent to compete with GameHelper/ExileCore/PoeHUD/etc**